paul-bennett/juggle/src/main/resources/README.md

 So the only way to get a `Inet6Address` appears to be either of the two static `getByAddress` methods on the `Inet6Address` class.

+> **Note: Type families**
+>
-Of course methods may return an instance of a subclass of their declared return type.  `Inet6Address` is a member of a small family of classes rooted in its parent `InetAddress` class, and it's possible that the runtime type returned by one of those methods is actually `Inet6Address`, but Juggle deals in compile-time types.
+> Of course methods may return an instance of a subclass of their declared
+> return type.  `Inet6Address` is a member of a small family of classes rooted
+> in its parent `InetAddress` class, and it's possible that the runtime type
+> returned by one of those methods is actually `Inet6Address`, but Juggle deals
+> in compile-time types.
+>

-Another reason why Juggle won't list these methods-returning-a-superclass is that doing so would result in long and not particularly helpful outputs.
+> Another reason why Juggle won't list these methods-returning-a-superclass is
+> that doing so would result in long and not particularly helpful outputs.
-(Since `Object` is a superclass of every reference type, at a minimum Juggle would have to include hundreds of methods that return `Object` in every result.)
+> (Since `Object` is a superclass of every reference type, at a minimum Juggle
+> would have to include hundreds of methods that return `Object` in every
+> result.)

 Omitting the return type and parameters will list all methods in the JDK.
 While marginally interesting, the output is rather too long to be helpful!

+### The hidden `this` parameter

 Juggle treats non-static methods as if they have a silent first parameter whose type is the class in question: